Linkta-org/core/REACT_NAMING_CONVENTIONS_GUIDE.md

   }

   // HOC
-  // "Filter" is add as Suffix which is original component const withFilter = () => {
+  // 'Filter' is added as a suffix to indicate the original component const withFilter = () => {
   //...
   }